jacurtis813/edgeledger-banking/README.md

 39. Complete all the alt tags for all photos within the page.
 Re-edit the format to find the bug within my code.
 40. Completet the structure and the style for the blog content section of home page/ landing page.
 Create the style using the flex-reverse property style.
 41. Begin creating the structure for he next section of content.
 This section will hold the content of the our team conten.
+42. Complete both the structure and the styling for the team member section of the main page.
+Save all changes.
+43. Test and run the code that we have created for all new content.
+Begin creating the structure for the next section of content.
+44. Next section of content will be the